tomszir/scandiweb-junior-react-developer-test/README.md

 ## First Revision

-An `x` indicates it has been done, some points contain personal comments.

 - [x] Currency Switcher items don't highlight on hover.

 - [x] The product brand is missing on PLP.